cathive/fx-dconf/README.md

 Below you'll find a list of already existing features as well as features that are planned for future releases:

-- [x] Bindings to the C-API of dconf (libdconf) -  about 50% done
+- [x] Bindings to the C-API of dconf (libdconf) -  about 95% done
 - [x] Support for synchronous calls
 - [ ] Support for asynchronous calls
 - [ ] Nice JavaFX API using Workers, Services, Callbacks and Properties
 - [x] java.util.prefs.Preferences implementation that uses dconf as it's backend - No listener support, otherwise usable

-Example usage
+Example Usage
 -------------

 The Java code below shows how to play around with a few configuration keys.: